SharanPradeep/data-analyst-sharanya/README.md

 **Project Objective:**

-•Assess the efficiency of the university’s recruitment and selection process.
+•Study trends and patterns in issued building permits in the property development sector.

 **Focus Areas:**

-•Evaluate time spent on interviews across departments.
+•Identify key drivers affecting building permit issuance.

-•Identify resource wastage and inefficiencies in the hiring process.
+•Analyze the impact of government policies on property development.

 **Approach:**

-•Analyze the hours dedicated to interviews in 2024.
+•Examine historical permit data and relevant regulations.

-•Investigate recruitment bottlenecks and challenges.
+•Assess the effects of market conditions on development trends.

 **Goal:**

-•Propose strategies to streamline the recruitment process.
+•Provide insights for developers and policymakers to improve project planning.

-•Optimize resource usage and reduce time-to-hire.
+•Propose strategies for navigating regulatory environments efficiently.

 ### Project 1 :Analysis of Issued Building Permits in Property Development

-**Exploratory Data Analysis**
+**1**. **Exploratory Data Analysis**

-Project Description: The project involves analyzing building permit data from Vancouver to identify trends, patterns, and structures in permit processing times.
+**Project Description**: The project involves analyzing building permit data from Vancouver to identify trends, patterns, and structures in permit processing times.

 **Project Title:** Exploratory Analysis of Building Permit Processing Times in Vancouver